A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: The method

 \subsection{Dual SDP}

 Any semidefinite program which is defined as a maximization has a dual formulation in terms of a minimization problem~\cite{boyd_convex_2023}.
 Importantly, the optimum of the dual serves as an upper bound on the primal optimal.
 When the two optima coincide, the problem exhibits so-called strong duality and one can equivalently solve either one of the problems.
-In this subsection we analyse the dual problems related to the spectral gap SDPs introduced in the previous subsections and show how they can provide quantitative information about the first excited state.
+In this subsection we present the duals of the spectral gap SDPs introduced in the previous subsections and discuss several useful insights which become transparent when the problem is viewed from the perspective of the dual.

 The dual program of the exact spectral gap SDP of~\cref{eq:exactPrimal} is